myerspat/hpc_resources/README.md

-# hpc_resources
-Scripts and resources for software development within the AIMS lab.
+# Resources for Software Development on AIMS HPCs.